quangtin3/quintet/README.md

 hence 'Quintet'.

 Furthermore, this code should stand on it's own, when detecting the protocol 'file://' it should use localData as a database.
 One should be able to take this code and start connecting to any backend.

 Status
 =======

-That early stadium where everything is still described as 'should'
+That early stadium where everything is still described as 'should'.
+Also, after introducing the bootstrap css file it looks uglier, not for the faint of heart until some more work is done.

 License
 ========